 ionic cordova run [ios | android] [options]

-If the app is configured correctly to listen to the channel you deployed it to, the application should update immediately on startup if you're using the auto update method.
+If the app is configured correctly to listen on the channel that the live update was deployed to, the application should update immediately on startup if you're using the auto update method.

 If you're using the background update method, just stay in the app for 30 seconds or so while the update is downloaded in the background.
 Then, close the application, reopen it again and you should see your update applied 🎉.

-Generally speaking, if you are developing using an emulator and live reload you probably do not want Deploy to be active, as it can intefere with your local development.
+Generally speaking, if you are developing using an emulator and live reload you probably do not want Deploy to be active, as it can interfere with your local development.

 We recommend setting the